File for an annulment

 You'll need to let your spouse know that you've filed by arranging for them to be served with a copy of the complaint that you filed, a notice, and a domestic relations summons.
 These are papers that tell your spouse what's happened and what will happen next.
 The court will give you the notice and summons when you file your papers, but you need to arrange to have the papers served.
 This is called service of process.

-More info about File for an annulment
+More info for File for an annulment

 Once you've served your spouse with the correct paperwork, the judge will decide whether an annulment will be granted.
 Judges will look very carefully at the specific reasons that an annulment can be granted.
 In some ways, this makes an annulment more difficult to get than a divorce.

 If an annulment is granted, you can get a copy right away.
 See Get a copy of your Probate & Family Court record for more information.